FedeBrg/GeneticItemization/README.md

 Integer value which represents the population size

 ### mutationProbability
-Double value which represents the probability of a gen to being mutated
+Double value which represents the probability of a gen being mutated

 ### stopTime
 Integer value used in `Time Criteria` to set the finish time